tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 A comment acts in the same way, since a comment is effectively like a new line, in terms of positioning.

-When we see blank space, that simply advances the current column, while keeping the information about whether or not we're at the start of a line.
+When we see blank space, we advance the current column, while keeping but our position at the start or middle of a line is left unchanged.
 If we were previously at the start of a line, and then see some blank space, we're still at the start of the line, since we haven't seen a "real" token yet.